 What are translucent teeth?

-As you might be aware, our teeth have an outer layer of protective enamel.
-It’s our first line of defense against elements that are damaging to oral health.
+Our teeth have an outer layer of protective enamel.
 The reason that our teeth appear pearl white is that this semi-transparent enamel coating covers the yellow layer of dentin beneath it.
 So, if you were to lose this enamel coating, your teeth might become dull or translucent and, in some cases, they might even have a wax-like appearance.
 When this happens, it can look like you have extremely thin teeth!

 So, if your mouth has started showing signs of translucency in teeth at the edges and bottom, it’s because the tooth enamel is slowly wearing off.
 This damage is irreversible and it could lead to serious issues.
 Here are some of the possible reasons for the erosion of your tooth enamel:

 - Acid Erosion: Caused by some eroding agents include acidic foods and beverages that we consume.
-These can also cause permanent damage to teeth enamel.
+These can also cause permanent damage to tooth enamel.

-In the following video, a doctor explains how enamel erosion can lead to a variety of teeth problems:
+In the following video, Dr. Mark Waltzer explains how enamel erosion can lead to a variety of teeth problems:

 It's one thing to look at the possible suspects, but a whole other thing to successfully identify the real cause.
 We always suggest seeking professional help to get to the root of the situation.